-This award winning Lego style toy will have kids learning about electricity and circuits.
-I don’t know about you but my son has a natural intereset on how things work and he would LOVE to get inside a TV to see the components.
+This award-winning Lego-style toy will have kids learning about electricity and circuits.
+I don’t know about you but my son has a natural interest on how things work and he would LOVE to get inside a TV to see the components.
 This toy is exactly that minus the breaking my TV part!
 My husband used to do this with radios as a kid!
-Kids will build a working model of a photo sensory, flashing light and an adjustable volume siren.
+Kids will build a working model of a photosensory, flashing light, and an adjustable volume siren.

 Suitable for Ages 3+

-Some say that Magna-tiles are the best toy ever made because they foster open ended creativity, hold a child AND adults interest, and they work on many mathematic skills.
-Kids will work on patterning, shape recognition, building and motor skills.
+Some say that Magna-tiles are the best toy ever made because they foster open-ended creativity, hold a child’s AND adult’s interest, and they work on many mathematic skills.
+Kids will work on patterning, shape recognition, building, and motor skills.
 Use them with a light table to make them EXTRA magical.
 I am always amazed by the structures I see kids creating with these.
-If you want a more budget friendly version then check out the Magnetic Stick N Stack
+If you want a more budget-friendly version then check out the Magnetic Stick N Stack

 Suitable for Ages 5+ (A 4-year-old can use it too!)